CODARcode/cheetah/README.md

 Could have special support for common formats: e.g. xpath/jpath for setting values in XML or JSON, some way of specifying how to update an INI, etc

+## Working Directory and Output Directory

+Cheetah must use a working directory that is suitable for the application, ensure that scheduler files go to the run output directory, and pass appropriate parameters to the application so application output goes to the run output directory.